-Thankfully, ZoomShift has a built-in PTO calculator and time-off request tracker, so you don’t have to spend hours keeping up with a complex spreadsheet.
+With ZoomShift employee scheduling and time tracking, you get a built-in PTO calculator and time-off request tracker.
+So you don’t have to spend hours keeping up with a complex spreadsheet?
 Instead, everything’s in-app and running calculations for you as changes occur in the system.
 Payroll will accrue, and each team member has easy access to the app to see their schedule, PTO balances, and time-off requests.

 Whether you’re keeping up with a team of 10 or 1,000, ZoomShift will make your life easier.
 No more messaging back and forth to get shifts covered and no more messy spreadsheet calculations to tell your staff how much time off they have.

 Employee time-off tracking takes awareness to another level with its timely notifications.
 If any staff member is nearing their PTO limit, they’ll get alerted.